Search

 Where you locate your business depends in part on the location of your target market, business partners, and your personal preferences.
 In addition, you should consider the costs, benefits, and restrictions of different government agencies.

-Region-specific business expenses
+Region-specific business expense

+When you calculate your startup costs, take into account the way different expenses might cost more or less depending on your location.
 Costs that can vary significantly by location include standard salaries, minimum wage laws, property values, rental rates, business insurance rates, utilities, and government licenses and fees.

 Local zoning ordinances